 - Keep some space available in your tweet for when your followers re-tweet your post.

 - Tweet frequently.
 As with all social media, no one wants to follow a dead account.

-- Keep posts positive and minimize the complaining – it’s the surest way to lose followers.
+- Keep posts positive and minimize the complaining – being negative is the surest way to lose followers.

-- Post during the times when you think your clients will be checking their feeds, be it over supper, during the morning commute, etc.
+- Post during the times when you think your followers will be checking their feeds, be it over supper, during the morning commute, etc.